 May 17, 2022 by Andrea Rajic

-If you’ve recently started hiring employees remotely and want to implement a distributed workplace, you’re probably facing the challenge of providing workspaces for employees, even if they won’t be the standard 9-5 offices.
+If you’ve recently started hiring remote employees and want to implement a distributed workplace strategy, you’re probably facing the challenge of providing workspaces for employees, even if they won’t be the standard 9-5 offices.
+A flexible office environment is no longer just for freelancers — many companies are using remote workspaces for their employees.

 How to roll out remote workspaces in multiple locations?
 How to convey company culture in a space that doesn't have your logo on the wall and branding all around?
 And most importantly, how do companies use remote workspaces?